A few statements to get us on the same page

 You are probably a member of a church.
 Get together with people who "believe as you do", compare notes, and see how the beliefs of others in your own fold may give you a different insight into the meaning of the Word.
 This is what I mean when I say I study the Bible.
 Is there another way to see what is said?
 I suggest that you may be surprised at the many interpretations that exist within your own group, especially if they have different versions of the Bible.
 Some concepts will be very close to yours, but others will not.

-When you see a difference in your readings, bring attention to the difference, discuss it, and expand on the concept and see which, if either, agrees with the Word of God.
+When you see a difference in your readings, bring attention to the difference, discuss it, and expand on the concept and see if it agrees with the Word of God.
 Check the version - King James will differ considerably from the NIV or the ASB.
 People often say that the King James Version is the most accurate translation.
-If you compare the King James Version to a Hebrew-English and a Greek-English translation, you will see many places where the translation is so different from what was meant by the original language that the original meaning is lost.
+If you compare the King James Version to a Hebrew-English and a Greek-English translation, you will see many places where the translation is so different from what was meant by the original language, that the original meaning is lost.
 That doesn't mean that I think the others are better, but a deeper look is required to get the meaning of any passage.
 Some versions are closer to the original in some places; other versions are closer in other places.

 But Bible versions are not the only reason for differences in church worship practices.
 It is critical to understand the culture, history, and language of the period in which the passage was written to understand what the author was trying to communicate.
 If you try to interpret something that happened thousands of years ago in the context of today's culture, you are bound to get at least part of it wrong.